kexin-zhang/kexin-zhang.github.io/_posts/2018-07-02-google-maps-to-geojson.md

 This works even if you're querying without an API key, but if you're going to be querying for a lot of routes, you should probably add down time in between queries so that Google doesn't get mad at you.

 The important part of the response is the **overview_polyline** field, which is Google's compressed representation of the route.
-The polyline can be decoded into lat-lon coordinates using Python's [polyline package](https://pypi.org/project/polyline/).
+This polyline can be decoded into lat-lon coordinates using Python's [polyline package](https://pypi.org/project/polyline/).
 For specifics behind decoding polyline, check out the [Mapbox implementation](https://github.com/mapbox/polyline).

 With the decoded lat-lon coordinates, we can format the paths as MultiLineString features to comply with the [GeoJSON specs](https://tools.ietf.org/html/rfc7946).
 The biggest thing here is that the decoded coordinates are in the form of (lat, lon), but for GeoJSON, the coordinates need to be formatted as (lon, lat), so we have to switch the ordering of the points.